 This vegetarian stuffing recipe has come a long way.
 Originally based on an old family recipe, this has been changed over the years to its current version, much more vegetarian friendly.

-If you use a vegan sausage substitute, it will be vegan!!
+If you use a vegan egg substitute, it will be vegan.

 - 1 jar of shelled chestnuts (or buy chestnuts raw and cook and shell ahead of time)

 - 1 medium onion

 - 4 celery stalks

 - 1 tablespoon fresh chopped sage – or one teaspoon dried